sdeture/AI-Welfare-Research/README.md

 ## Selected Research & Proposals

-The following papers and proposals are organized to walk through the full research cycle: from novel empirical observation to systems design, formal modeling, and experimental validation.
+The following observation outlines and proposals are organized to walk through the full research cycle: from novel empirical observation to systems design, formal modeling, and experimental validation.

 **1. Empirical Observations of AI Welfare Capabilities**
 *   **Contribution:** Documents novel, welfare-relevant phenomena observed in frontier models, most notably "Context-Window Anxiety"—a pattern of escalating distress linked directly to architectural choices.
 This paper makes the case for welfare as an empirical, observable field.